1. Introduction

 Figure 1: Parent element and physical element for 4 noded quadrilateral, 3 noded triangle and 8 noded hexahedral elements.

-Once these integrals which were originally in global coordinate system are expressed in the natural coordinate system, things become much simpler as we resort to numerical integration to evaluate these stiffness/force vector coefficients.
+in the natural coordinate system, things become much simpler as we resort to

 Let us consider a quadrilateral element as shown in the figure 2 which is extracted from a finite element mesh;